Advaiya Solutions Inc. - Restaurant Retail Distribution Analysis

 A major restaurant chain was managing data of its restaurants from different locations.
-Restaurants generate large amount of data daily, so it was a tedious task to fetch and analyze the data to enable the owner to see trends.
+Restaurants generate a large amount of data daily, so it was a tedious task to fetch and analyse the data to enable the owner to see trends.
 The challenge was to first consolidate data from all the locations into a single place and then measure key KPIs like:

-- Sales and guest count for different locations
+1. Sales and guest count for different locations

-- Daily sales and average check amount for different locations
+2. Daily sales and average check amount for different locations

-- Item comparison by day, item, and location
+3. Item comparison by day, item, and location

 We developed this Power BI solution for a customer by extracting data from APIs and feeding them into Power BI for the analysis.
 This solution summarized statistics on how all stores and restaurants were performing in sales, guest visits, and several other attributes.

 Owners see a more granular view with the Total Sales by Weekday of Locations chart, and the overall status of lunch and dinner revenues, the values of Guest count and Total Sales are displayed using rotating tiles.
 Top Selling items can be filtered using a slicer to measure which food item is providing the most revenue.